DAF201/2022_fall_school_garbage/Logic.md

 ## Transitive Relations

-A relation R on a set A is called transitive if whenever (a,b) ∊ R and (b,c) ∊ R, then (a,c) ∊ R, for all a,b,c ∊ A. In terms of quantifiers: ∀a∀b∀c(((a, b) ∈ R ∧ (b, c) ∈ R) → (a, c) ∈ R).
+A relation R on a set A is called transitive if whenever (a, b) ∊ R and (b, c) ∊ R, then (a, c) ∊ R, for all a, b, c ∊ A. In terms of quantifiers: ∀a∀b∀c(((a, b) ∈ R ∧ (b, c) ∈ R) → (a, c) ∈ R).

-- If the first element is related to the second element, and the second element is related to the third element, then the first element must be related to the third element
+* If the first element is related to the second element, and the second element is related to the third element, then the first element must be related to the third element

-> Human word: if you have (a,b) and (b,c), then you must also have (a,c) in relation set
+> Human word: if you have (a, b) and (b, c), then you must also have (a, c) in relation set

 Example: